 Students receive free tuition and free use of both a College instrument and tutor books for the year.

-Beginners receive shared lessons over the course of Semester 1.
+Beginners receive shared/individual lessons over the course of Semester 1.
 Students who wish to continue learning, and become involved in MLC's extensive music co-curricular programme, will be further supported by having an instrument and tuition fees provided for the remainder of the school year.
-More information about this aspect of the programme will be forwarded in second semester.

-Those who have commenced learning violin, viola, cello and double bass prior to Year 3, and are choosing to continue on that instrument, will receive 30 individual lessons at fifty per cent of the tuition fee, providing they are learning at the College.
+Those who have commenced learning violin, viola, cello and double bass prior to Year 3, and are choosing to continue on that instrument, will receive 24 individual lessons at 50 per cent of the tuition fee, providing they are learning at the College.

-The half-hour lessons take place during the school day and are timetabled by the Music Department.
+The 40 minute lessons take place during the school day and are timetabled by the Music Department.

 To provide a rewarding experience for your daughter and to help her succeed in the String Programme, we strongly encourage your involvement.